Animal Products

 Eggs + Pork (Step 2+ for crate-free)

 Hens must be cage-free; higher steps include more space and enrichment.
+No gestation or farrowing crates for sows and adequate space must be provided.

 Global Animal Partnership